Jebaraj/psychroom/docs/README.md

 For example in a dual compressor systems, the compressors could be identified as compressor 0 and compressor 1.

+### Differential Measurements

+Differential measurements are handled in a similar way to normal single point measurements.

+However, each part of the namestring can now be composed of two parts - the distinction between first and second part is made by using a capital letter.
+Before the type, add "Delta" to specify that a difference measurement is used.
+Naming scheme:

+    {component1}{Componen2?}{#?}_{fluid1}{Fluid2?}{#?}_{location1}{Location2}{#?}_Delta{type1}{Type2?}

+#### Examples:
+Difference between compressor refrigerant inlet temperature and indoor heat exchanger (evaporator) refrigerant outlet temperature:

+    idhxComp_ref_outIn_DeltaT

+ Difference between air inlet temperature of evaporator and refrigerant inlet temperature:

+    idhx_airRef_inIn_DeltaT

 ### Component Label Identifier

 The component label identifier is used to describe which component in the